dkfbasel/vuex-i18n/readme.md

 </div>
 ```

-If you want to fetch a translation for a specific language, whats currently not
+The current locale can be set using the `$i18n.set()` method.
+By default, the
+translation method will select the pre-specified current locale.
+However, it is
-the locale use the `$tlang()` method.
+possible to request a specific locale using the `$tlang()` method.

 ```javascript
 <div>